telicent-oss/docker-image-cache-action/README.md

 # Docker Image Cache Action

-This repository provides a GitHub Action that handles the pulling and caching of Docker images so that you are not constantly pulling images from public repositories like Docker Hub/GHCR etc and potentially hitting rate limits.
+This repository provides a GitHub Action that handles the pulling and caching of Docker images so that you are not constantly pulling images from public repositories like Docker Hub/GHCR etc. and potentially hitting rate limits.

 This also speeds up builds as you don't have to pull the images from public repositories each time but can merely restore them from GitHub Actions cache instead which is generally much faster.